kaelynj/sanctuary-amongst-the-stars/Game Mechanics/The Mesh/Common Mesh Uses.md

 ---
 You can almost always pinpoint your location on an inhabited world or in a habitat by measuring signals either from orbiting GPS satellites or nearby mesh nodes.
 Finding your way is easy with AR cues such as visual trails or arrows or audio directions.
 Location services can tell you where to find the nearest local autocook, give you review on nearby cafes, and tell you who in the area matches your dating profile, personal interests, or is looking for a game match.

-A side effect of location services is that your movements are logged by every nearby mesh node due to automated pings and your physical activity can be correlated with your online activity and [[Authentication#Mesh ID|mesh ID]].
+A side effect of location services is that your movements are logged by every nearby mesh node due to automated pings and your physical activity can be correlated with your online activity and [[Authentication & Encryption#Mesh ID|mesh ID]].
 This feature is considered an advantage by parents watching over their kids, businesses monitoring their employees, and friends seeking out other friends, but can be a detriment to those seeking a low profile.

 # Media & News
 ---